christianalfoni/cerebral-react-immutable-store/README.md

 ### Create signals and actions
 Actions is where it all happens.
 This is where you define mutations to your application state based on information sent from the VIEW layer.
 Actions are pure functions that can run synchronously and asynchronously.
 They are easily reused across signals and can easily be tested.

+In larger application you should consider putting each action in its own file.

 *actions.js*
 ```js
 export default {